nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - Main Mode: `remove [EXERCISE_INDEX], [WORKOUT_INDEX]`
 - Workout Mode: `remove [EXERCISE_INDEX]`

+>⚠️ Warning
-⚠️ There must be a space between the comma `,` and the next parameter as shown in the format.
+>* There must be a space between the comma `,` and the next parameter as shown in the format.

-⚠️ Only one exercise can be removed at a time.
+>* Only one exercise can be removed at a time.

 Examples of usage: